 DOMESTIC ELECTRICAL SERVICES

 From design to installation we offer a comprehensive range of electrical services within the domestic sector.
-Services offered but not limited to are as follows:
+Our electricians are apprentice trained and fully qualified.
+Our services offered but not limited to are as follows:

 As a NICEIC registered approved contractor, we are assessed on a regular basis to ensure our electricians competence and high standards of workmanship are in line with relevant technical and safety standards.
 Also, being part the Building Regulations Scheme, AM Electrical Engineers Ltd are authorised to self-certify their work to local building control authorities.
 This saves our clients both time and money when undertaking work that requires notification under the Building Regulations.

 ELECTRICAL REGULATIONS FOR LANDLORDS & ELECTRICAL COMPLIANCE

 As landlords you have a legal duty to ensure your rental properties and any electrical equipment provided are in a safe condition and electrically sound before a tenancy begins as well as throughout its duration.

 The Landlord and Tenant Act 1985 is the main legislation in England and Wales which requires every electrical installation in a rental property to comply with the following:

 - Electrical installations in rental properties are safe when tenants move in and maintained in a safe condition throughout its duration.

 - The act states a landlord will keep the electrical installation of such properties in repair and proper working order.

 - The landlord cannot make the tenant responsible for these repairs.